mmccoyd/hillside_amoeba_choc14/wiki/Wiring Suggestions.md

 There are many ways to wire up a Dactyl, these steps were useful for me.

-## Solder the wires on top of the pads, not through them
+## Solder on top of the pads, not through them

 The switch sits directly on the front of the amoeba, so a wire with a solder cone sticking through there